Saint Sebastian

-Early life
+Life

-The ancient source mentioning Sebastian is found in the Chronograph of 354, a compilation of chronological and calendrical texts produced in 354 AD by the calligrapher and illustrator Furius Dionysius Filocalus, which mentions him as a martyr who was venerated on January 20.
-His cult is also mentioned by Ambrose of Milan in his Expositio in Psalmum CXVIII, a theological and exegetical commentary of Psalm 118 dated to 386-390 AD; Ambrose states that Sebastian came from Milan and that he was venerated as a Saint there.
+There is not much known about Saint Sebastian's early life, but the ancient source mentioning Sebastian is found in the Chronograph of 354, a compilation of chronological and calendrical texts produced in 354 AD by the calligrapher and illustrator Furius Dionysius Filocalus, which mentions him as a martyr who was venerated on January 20.
+His cult is also mentioned by Ambrose of Milan in his Expositio in Psalmum CXVIII, a theological and exegetical commentary of Psalm 118 dated to 386–390 AD; Ambrose states that Sebastian came from Milan and that he was venerated as a saint there.

 The first surviving account of Sebastian's life and death is the Passio Sancti Sebastiani, long thought to have been written by Ambrose in the 4th century, but now regarded as a 5th-century account by an unknown author (possibly Arnobius the Younger).
 This includes the "two martyrdoms", and the care by Irene in between, and other details that remained part of the story.

 According to Sebastian's 18th-century entry in Acta Sanctorum, still attributed to Ambrose by the 17th-century hagiographer Jean Bolland, and the briefer account in the 14th-century Legenda Aurea, he was a man of Gallia Narbonensis who was taught in Mediolanum (Milan).
 In 283, Sebastian entered the army in Rome under Emperor Carinus to assist the martyrs.
 Because of his courage he became one of the captains of the Praetorian Guards under Diocletian and Maximian, who were unaware that he was a Christian.

 According to tradition, Marcus and Marcellianus were twin brothers from a distinguished family and were deacons.
 Both brothers married, and they resided in Rome with their wives and children.
 The brothers refused to sacrifice to the Roman gods and were arrested.
 They were visited by their parents Tranquillinus and Martia in prison, who attempted to persuade them to renounce Christianity.
-Sebastian succeeded in converting Tranquillinus and Martia, as well as Saint Tiburtius, the son of Chromatius, the local prefect.
+Sebastian succeeded in converting Tranquillinus and Martia, as well as Tiburtius, the son of Chromatius, the local prefect.
 Another official, Nicostratus, and his wife Zoe were also converted.
 It has been said that Zoe had been a mute for six years; however, she made known to Sebastian her desire to be converted to Christianity.
 As soon as she had, her speech returned to her.
 Nicostratus then brought the rest of the prisoners; these 16 persons were converted by Sebastian.

 Chromatius and Tiburtius converted; Chromatius set all of his prisoners free from jail, resigned his position, and retired to the country in Campania.
 Marcus and Marcellianus, after being concealed by a Christian named Castulus, were later martyred, as were Nicostratus, Zoe, and Tiburtius.